-The project will be carried out by Dr Daniel Wildmann (Director LBI London) and PD Dr Werner Konitzer (Deputy Director FBI Frankfurt).
+The project will be carried out by Dr Daniel Wildmann (Director LBI London).